Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Datasets and Benchmarks

 \subsection{Public Datasets}

-Many large-scale gaze datasets have been proposed.
-In this survey, we try our best to summarize all the public datasets on gaze estimation, as shown in \Tref{table:statistics}.
-The gaze direction distribution and head pose distribution of these datasets are shown in~\fref{fig:datasetrange}.
+We try our best to summarize all the public datasets on gaze estimation, as shown in \Tref{table:statistics}.
+The gaze and head pose distribution of these datasets are shown in~\fref{fig:datasetrange}.
 Note that, the Gaze360 dataset do not provide the head information.
 We also discuss three typical datasets that are widely used in gaze estimation studies.